Search This Blog

 White Teeth, by Zadie Smith.
 Not sure what to think.
 Worth the read; it's amazing writing.
 Hilarious dialog, reflective on human nature, inventive.
 But the plot sort of meanders, and then ends abruptly with an unlikely coincidence.

 Mogo's Flute, by Hilda van Stockum.
 A children's chapter book written by the mother-in-law of my neighbor's brother.
-A touching story with good attention to detail, the feel of Africa, and a heart-worming brother-sister relationship.
+A touching story with good attention to detail, the feel of Africa, and a heart-warming brother-sister relationship.

 Currently reading: